Skip to content

 LOVE AT FIRST SIGHT

 It was love at first sight.
 We were married six months later.
 My heart was overflowing with elation at being his wife and the thought of beginning our family when the time was right.
 However, God had a different story written for us.
-Six years after my first seizure, four months after we married, I had my second seizure.
+Six years after my first seizure and four months after we married, I had my second seizure.

 MARRIAGE AND EPILEPSY: A DIFFERENT STORY

-After my husband left for work early on the morning of December 11, 2008, I jumped in the car and began to drive to the store to pick out Christmas presents.
+After my husband left for work early on the morning of December 11, 2008, I jumped in the car to drive to the store to pick out Christmas presents.
 I never made it.
-While driving, my body collapsed and my vision faded.
+While driving, my body collapsed, and my vision faded.
 With all the might I had left, I attempted to reach my foot to the brake pedal but blacked out and seized, crashing into a small tree.

 Thankfully, I only suffered whiplash, but I was diagnosed with epilepsy.
-I was completely devastated.
+I was utterly devastated.
 Metaphorically, I felt our dreams crumble to pieces in my hands.
-Following my diagnosis, I turned to my husband and told him that he could leave me for someone healthy – not sick like me.
+Following my diagnosis, I turned to my husband and told him that he could leave me for someone healthy—not someone sick like me.
 I wouldn’t hold it against him.
-I loved him so much, and I only wanted the best for him.
-Yet he refused to leave my side.
-I was both shocked and so thankful.
-I looked to God and asked several times why this had happened, thanking Him for such a gift of a husband who vowed to take this condition on with me, reminding me of the vows we had taken at our wedding.
+I loved him so much and only wanted the best for him.

-MARRIAGE AND EPILEPSY: KEEP THE DOOR OPEN FOR MIRACLES
+KEEP THE DOOR OPEN FOR MIRACLES

-Yellow Bubbles
+Happy Bubbles

 Tiffany Kairos